 Cheshire Medical Center, a member of Dartmouth Health, has created a new role to expand access to victim advocacy services for patients.

-In this role, Nix will be a full-time employee of the Monadnock Center for Violence Prevention (MCVP) in Keene, but based on Cheshire’s main campus.
+In this role, Elizabeth will be a full-time employee of the Monadnock Center for Violence Prevention (MCVP) in Keene, but based on Cheshire’s main campus.

 By adding this position, Cheshire will be able to expand access to crisis intervention and advocacy services for survivors of domestic violence, sexual assault, dating violence, stalking, human trafficking and other forms of violence who are receiving care anywhere within the medical center.